Grumman F9F Panther: Argentine Navy

-The only foreign buyer of the Panther was the Argentine Naval Aviation, which bought 28 ex-USN F9F-2B aircraft in 1957; the first 10 arrived in 1958.
-Only 24 aircraft were put in service, the rest were used as spares.
-The first flight of an Argentine Panther was in December 1958, and the last aircraft was put in service in January 1961.
+The only foreign buyer of the Panther was the Argentine Naval Aviation, which purchased 28 ex-USN F9F-2B aircraft during 1957; the first 10 arrived in 1958.
+Only 24 aircraft were put in service, as the remainder were used as spares.
+The first flight of an Argentine Panther was in December 1958, and the last aircraft entered into service during January 1961.

-The catapults on the then only Argentine carrier, ARA Independencia, were considered not powerful enough to launch the F9F, so the aircraft were land-based.
-However, in July 1963 a Panther (serial 0453/3-A-119) landed on Independencia as part of trials; becoming the first jet to land on an Argentine aircraft carrier.
+The catapult on the then only Argentine carrier, ARA Independencia, was not powerful enough to launch the F9F, so the aircraft were land-based.
+However, in July 1963, a Panther (serial 0453/3-A-119) landed on Independencia as part of trials, the first jet to land on an Argentine aircraft carrier; it was not then catapult-launched, but off-loaded by crane when the ship returned to port.

-Argentine Navy F9F-2 Panthers saw combat in the 1963 Argentine Navy Revolt, bombing and strafing a column of the Army 8th Tank Regiment which was advancing on the rebelling Punta Indio Naval Air Base.
-The attack destroyed several M4 Sherman tanks, at the cost of one F9F Panther shot down.
+Argentine Navy F9F-2 Panthers were engaged in combat during the 1963 Argentine Navy Revolt.
+Several rebel-controlled aircraft flew bombing and strafing runs against a column of the Army 8th Tank Regiment which was advancing on the rebelling Punta Indio Naval Air Base.
+The attack destroyed several M4 Sherman tanks while one F9F Panther was shot down.

-The Argentine Panthers were involved in the general mobilization during the 1965 border clash between Argentina and Chile but no combat occurred.
-They were taken out of service in 1969 due to the lack of spare parts and replaced with Douglas A-4Q Skyhawks.
+The Argentine Panthers were involved in the general mobilization during the 1965 border clash between Argentina and Chile, but no combat occurred.
+The type was removed from service during 1969 due to a lack of available spare parts; the service opted to replace them with Douglas A-4Q Skyhawks.

 The Argentine Navy also operated the F-9 Cougar trainer version.